Frequently Asked Questions

 OCU values the face-to-face interaction by professors and students that cannot be replicated in an online environment.
 However, Kramer School of Nursing understands that online instruction is quickly becoming a part of nurses’ continuing education.
 Therefore, the majority of nursing courses are offered in a hybrid format.

-Most of the MSN with emphasis in Nursing Education courses meet between 2:00 PM and 9:00 PM on Thursdays in the Kramer School of Nursing buildings.
-Our MSN with emphasis in Nursing Administration has the benefit of an interdisciplinary approach; some of the business courses contained in the degree program meet on various evenings of the week.
+Most of the MSN with emphasis in Nursing Education and Leadership courses meet between 2:00 PM and 9:00 PM on Thursdays in the Kramer School of Nursing buildings.

 Having an MSN degree can help move you to the forefront for opportunities for growth and promotion.
 An MSN with emphasis in Nursing Education would allow one to develop, implement, and evaluate educational activities in various settings, including clinical staff education and nursing student education in academic settings.
 An MSN with emphasis in Nursing Administration prepares one for positions of middle management and executive leadership in health care facilities.

 The faculty at Oklahoma City University is committed to each individual student’s success.
 Every nursing school professor teaching in the MSN program is a seasoned nursing professional and nurse educator holding a doctorate and/or master’s education with advanced post-master’s qualifications.
 The faculty's philosophy is to provide education based on adult learning theory that respects the student, values the experience and education already achieved, and fosters personal and professional growth of the nurse.